 Wipe all surfaces.
 Whether it belongs to you or it’s shared by others, fitness equipment can harbor all sorts of bacteria.
 Use a disinfectant spray or pre-saturated wipes to clean off machines, benches and yoga mats before using them.

 Pat skin dry.
 Repeatedly wiping or rubbing the sweat off your face or body with your hand, shirt or the towel you can irritate skin and cause acne to flare.
 Instead, gently pat the perspiration from your skin using a fresh, clean towel.

 AFTER your workout

 Shed sweaty clothes STAT.
 Can’t hit the showers for a bit?
-At the very least, trading your damp workout duds for dry ones will help keep excess moisture from having prolonged contact with the skin.
+At the very least, trading your damp workout duds for dry ones will prevent excess moisture from having prolonged contact with the skin.